jihad-islam/Boimela/README.md

 # BoiMela

-BoiMela is a simple React application where users can search for books and can give stars to favourite books.
-The project is built with **React** and **TailwindCSS**.
+This project is a book management application called "Boimela" built with React.
+It allows users to view a list of books, search for them by title, and mark books as favorites by clicking on a star icon.

 ## 📂 Features

-- Search for books by name
+- Search functionality to filter books by title
-- Star favourite books
+- Feature to mark/unmark books as favorites
+- Component-based architecture
-- Styled using TailwindCSS
+- Styled with TailwindCSS
-- No ESLint errors or suppressions
-- No console errors

 ## 📦 Installation & Running the Project